ZoiPer/public-docs/configuration-data.md

   * Type: ***string***.
   * Default value: *nothing* (i.e. an empty string).

-* `IAX2_callerNumber`: this option defines the caller ID phone number for the IAX server used for this account.
-  * This is the phone number that gets displayed to somebody who does not have you on their contact list when you call them.
-  * Type: ***string***.
-  * Default value: *nothing* (i.e. an empty string).

 * `IAX2_dtmf_style`: this option determines whether and how the phone should send DTMF tones (i.e. which DTMF band it should use).
   * Type: ***text enumeration***.
   * Possible values: